readywebdev/coding-journal/README.md

   - Exercises 52, 65 and 66 are empty and thus, don't pass
   - Complete exercise 54 after learning more about objects
   - Exercise 61 is unfinished but still passes
-  - Revisit exercise 64 after learning more about functions
+  - Revisit exercise 64 after learning more about functions and recursion
   - Exercises 67 & 68 are unfinished and don't pass
 - Started on the whole Code Year Track
   - http://web.archive.org/web/20120416002155/http://www.codecademy.com/tracks/code-year